Soliplex Agents

 Usage

-The CLI tool si-agent provides four main modes of operation:
+The CLI tool si-agent provides six main modes of operation:

 - fs: Filesystem agent for ingesting local documents